javaenthusiastt/javaenthusiastt/README.md

 🌟 "Feel free to reach out!
 I'm always excited to collaborate, create cool projects, and learn something new along the way." 🌟

-Experience:
+#Experience:

-  Minecraft Developer: Developer at Minehut's #1 box server: discord.gg/echobox SQL stuff: Delivered database solutions for norwegian companies, focusing on data management & performance optimization
+- Developer at Minehut's #1 box server: discord.gg/echobox
+- Delivered database solutions for norwegian companies, focusing on data management & performance optimization
-  Independent: Currently looking for a development job!
+- Currently looking for a development job!

 <!--